Chinese netizens slam US for stock losses

 Chinese netizens this weekend flooded the Chinese social media account of the US embassy in China with complaints about losses in the stock market after China stocks tumbled for nearly a week.

+Some netizens blamed the US for causing the slump of the global market, while others criticized the China Securities Regulatory Commission (CSRC) for not intervening.

-The complaints started to flood the commentary section of an embassy post on Thursday, in which the embassy posted a video to wish Chinese netizens a happy Spring Festival.
+The complaints started to flood the comments section of an embassy post on Thursday, in which the embassy posted a video to wish Chinese netizens a happy Spring Festival.

 In response, the US embassy in China said Saturday night many comments were not related to their post.